Mecha-Karen/acord/docs/source/events.rst

 on_guild_outage
 ~~~~~~~~~~~~~~~
 Called when the gateway dispatches ``GUILD_DELETE``.
-Indicating client is in a guild that is unavailable due to an outage.
+Indicating the client is in a guild that is unavailable due to an outage.

 Parameters
 ==========